Work–Feedback Loop

 7.5 Synchronization as a prerequisite

-The insight we gain here is that organizational learning ability does not arise solely from a fast operational loop.
-It only arises when feedback flows across levels and is translated into decisions at each level in a timely manner.
-Learning ability is therefore not just a characteristic of individual teams, but a characteristic of nested systems.
+The insight we arrive at here is that organizational learning ability does not arise solely from a fast operational loop.
+It only arises when feedback flows along levels and is translated into decisions at each level in a timely manner.
+Learning ability is therefore not only a property of individual teams, but a property of nested systems.

-The question we must ask ourselves is not only whether the loop is closed, but whether the loops are coordinated across levels.
+The question we must ask is not only whether the loop is closed, but whether the loops across levels are aligned with each other.

-In the next section, we will bring this model together as an analytical tool.
+In the next section, we bring this model together as an analytical instrument.

-8. The conceptual model as an analytical tool
+8. The conceptual model as an analytical instrument

-The work–feedback loop does not describe a process model.
-It defines neither roles nor events, nor artifacts or implementation steps.
-It reduces complex organizations to a core structural question:
+The WorkFeedback Loop does not describe a process model.
+It defines neither roles nor events, nor artifacts nor implementation steps.
+It reduces complex organizations to a structural core question:

-Is the system capable of responding to reality in a timely manner?
+Is the system able to respond to reality in time?

-This reduction is a conscious choice, as it enables analysis without prescribing interventions.
+This reduction is deliberate—it enables analysis without prescribing interventions.

 8.1 Diagnosis before intervention

-The model is not suitable for direct optimization.
-It is suitable for diagnosis.
+The model is not suited for direct optimization.
+It is suited for diagnosis.

-- What is the real effect and is it observable?
+1. What is the real effect, and is it observable?

-- How long does it take for a decision to be made?
+4. How long does it take for a decision to follow?

-Only when these questions have been answered can a meaningful intervention be chosen.
+Only when these questions are answered can an intervention be meaningfully chosen.

 8.2 Bottleneck logic

-In every system, there is a dominant bottleneck at any given time.
-This can be in signal transparency, decision latency, implementation capability, capital commitment, or level alignment.
+In every system, a dominant bottleneck exists at any given time.
+It may lie in signal transparency, decision latency, execution capability, capital allocation, or level alignment.

 The model allows this bottleneck to be located without prematurely changing processes.